The Tin Star: Production

 Anthony Mann called it "…a fair film.
 Again, there was too much supervision.
 I really believe that in order to create a good film one has to do it completely on one’s own.
 The picture may not be a success even then, but it stands a greater chance if you leave the artistic endeavour to the director."

 Reception

-The Tin Star holds an 86% rating on Rotten Tomatoes based on seven reviews.
+The Tin Star holds an 89% rating on Rotten Tomatoes based on nine reviews.